 Claude.ai and Claude for desktop

-In the Connectors settings page, click Add custom connector.
+Scroll to the bottom of the Connectors settings page and click Add custom connector.

 Configure custom connector